 Is an EOR the same as a PEO?

 In the U.S. where they’re common, PEOs are traditionally co-employment arrangements, in which HR and payroll administration is split from daily employee management.
 The PEO handles HR and payroll, and the co-employer manages the employees.
-In co-employment, both the PEO and the organization must be registered as an entity in the country where the employees are located—which is often the U.S.—and both organizations share legal responsibility for the employees.
+In co-employment, both the PEO and the organization must be registered as a legal entity in the country where the employees are located—which is often the U.S.—and both organizations share legal responsibility for the employees.

 When referring to a similar type of service for international workers, vendors often refer to their services as “global PEO” or “international PEO.”
-However, these vendors are not usually referring to the co-employment arrangement typically associated with a PEO in the U.S. What they’re really referring to is an outsource service like an employer of record.
+However, these vendors are not usually referring to the co-employment arrangement typically associated with a PEO in the U.S. What they’re really referring to is an outsource service like a global employer of record.

 When to use an employer of record